You recently finished secondary education

 If you are under 20 years old you will need to formally request permission to sit the STAT.

-If you completed high school outside of Western Australia, you’re subject to the same entry requirements as Western Australian students.
+If you completed high school outside of Western Australia, you will still need to meet the same entry requirements as Western Australian students.

 Your International Baccalaureate can be converted to an ATAR equivalent.
 You’ll find the International Baccalaureate score for the courses you’re interested in on our course finder.